Samantha Stosur: 2017: Ninth WTA title

 Stosur began the season at the Brisbane International with a first-round loss to fourth-seed Garbiñe Muguruza in a three-set thriller.
 She then competed at the Apia Sydney International where she lost to Anastasia Pavlyuchenkova, in straight sets.
 This was her eighth straight loss in the five months since her win over Camila Giorgi at the 2016 US Open.
 She then fell to Heather Watson in the first round of the Australian Open, in three sets.
 Stosur ended her five-month losing streak at the Taiwan Open where she was the second seed.
 She defeated Danka Kovinić in straight sets to set up a clash with Slovenian qualifier Dalila Jakupović and defeated her in three sets.
 Her run ended at the hands of Peng Shuai in the quarterfinals in straight sets.
 Stosur withdrew from Australia's Fed Cup tie against Ukraine due to lack of form.
 She then competed at the Qatar Open where she reached the quarterfinals.
 She defeated Latvian Anastasija Sevastova and eighth seed Barbora Strýcová before falling to Dominika Cibulková in straight sets for the first time.
-At the Dubai Championships, Stosur was seeded 12th.
-She defeated qualifier Zhang Kailin in straight sets in the first round before losing to Croatian teen Ana Konjuh in straight sets, in the second round.
+Seeded 12th at the Dubai Championships, she defeated qualifier Zhang Kailin in straight sets in the first round, before losing to Croatian teen Ana Konjuh in straight sets, in the second.

-Her next tournament was the Indian Wells Masters, where she was the 16th seed.
+Her next tournament was the Indian Wells Open where she was the 16th seed.
 She lost her opening-round match against Julia Görges in a three-set thriller.
 After that disappointing run, Stosur bounced back at the Miami Open where she was seeded 14th.
 She reached the fourth round after defeating in-form fellow Australian Ashleigh Barty in the second round, avenging her quarterfinal loss at the Taiwan Open by defeating Peng Shuai in three sets before her run ended at the hands of Simona Halep in a three-set thriller.
 Her next tournament was the Charleston Open where she received a first-round bye.
 She beat Serbian former world No. 1, Jelena Janković, in straight sets before losing to Irina-Camelia Begu in straight sets.

 In Stuttgart, Stosur lost in the first round to Anastasija Sevastova.
 In Prague, she played as the fourth seed, and after defeating Evgeniya Rodina, she lost in the second round to qualifier Beatriz Haddad Maia.
 In Madrid, Stosur lost in the third round to the fourth seed Simona Halep, having defeated Sara Sorribes Tormo and Mariana Duque Mariño.
 Then in Rome Stosur lost in the first round to Anastasia Pavlyuchenkova.

 Stosur won her ninth WTA title in Strasbourg, defeating fellow Australian Daria Gavrilova in the final.
 The heavily disputed match between the two Australians lasted 2 hours and 45 minutes.